~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 caused by the Iraq war.
 Because of rising oil prices, the cost of

-has doubled in the last year alone.
+transporting food has doubled in the last year alone.
 Furthermore,

 the price of fertilizer is tightly linked to the price of oil and